COVID economy: California unemployment claims rocket higher, worst in five months - California Political Review

 Unemployment claims in California rocketed to their highest level in five months last week, raising uncertainties about the strength of a statewide economy attempting to recover from coronavirus-spawned maladies.

-California workers filed 75,800 initial claims for unemployment during the week that ended Sept.
-18, an increase of 24,200 from the prior week, the U.S. Labor Department reported on Thursday.
+California workers filed 75,800 initial claims for unemployment during the week that ended on Sept.
+18, which was an increase of 24,200 from the week ending on Sept.
+11, the U.S. Labor Department reported on Thursday.

-The total number of claims is the highest first-time jobless filings have been since the week ending on April 24 — nearly five months ago — when jobless claims totaled 78,600 for that week, this news organization’s analysis of the Labor Department posts shows.
+The total number of claims is the highest the first-time jobless filings have reached since the week ending on April 24 — nearly five months ago — when jobless claims totaled 78,600 for that week, this news organization’s analysis of the Labor Department posts shows.

-It is also the largest one-week increase since April 3, when jobless filings jumped by 39,100 during the seven-day stretch.
+The increase of 24,200 claims is the largest one-week increase since April 3, when jobless filings jumped by 39,100 during the seven-day stretch.

 Nationwide, workers filed 351,000 initial claims for unemployment last week, an increase of 16,000 from the 335,000 that workers filed the prior week, the Labor Department reported.